-Procedure Explanation Illustration This is a simple example of how to control the camera position.
-Camera positions can also be controlled via more difficult calculations, an object, a joystick and marker input etcetera.
 Now we are going to add a trail to the moving object.
 A trail draws a colored path behind the object on the positions the object has previously been.

 31. Press the 'Stop' and 'Reset' button in the Generator's user interface.
-32. Drag a Trail module from the module-section (green section) into the Data Flow Editor.
+32. Drag a Trail module from the module-section (green section) in to the Data Flow Editor.
 Notice the module only has an input pin.
 33. Double-click on the Trail module.
 In this interface, you can change the frequency, duration, line width and colors of the trail.
-Trail Image: Constraint of the second seco 34.
+Trail Trail Trail Trail Trail Trail Trail Trail Trail Frequency Frequency Frequency Head Color Tail Color Play Control Color Tail Color Colo 34.
 Make a connection between the 'Sphere' Object module and the Trail module.
-Object Sphere 35.
+Object Trail 35.
 Select the connection between these modules.
 Notice that in the connection editor a lot of connections have been made by default.
 36. Delete all connections except for the ones between the Objects PosX, PosY, PosZ and the trails PosX, PosY and PosZ.
 Now the position of the object and the trail are linked together.
-Object Object Object Trail Camere 37.
+Cenerator Cobject Pasx ( Cobject Pasx ( Cobjec 37.
 Click the 'play' button in the Generator and Trail module's user interface Notice that the object starts moving again and a white-to-blue trail appears behind it.
 38. Now let's save the application.
 Click 'File Save Application as'.
 Save the application as 'MovingSphere' in the folder 'Training apps' you have created earlier.